A 5-step rescue plan: modernize your product development process to design beyond the user.

 • Its sole user (save for when your 5-year-old steals it or your dog eats it)

-In this case, assuming the thing works the way it’s supposed to, meets the business requirements necessary for making money, and is available to the desired markets, focusing on user centered design could be enough to achieve success.
+In this case, assuming the thing works the way it’s supposed to, that it meets the business requirements necessary for making money, and that it is available to the desired markets, then focusing on user centered design could be enough to achieve success.

 (Now, I’d argue that even in this case, you’d achieve a lot more success if you considered the other stakeholders as well, but for the sake of the comparison, I’ll leave it alone.)

 So what about more complex systems?
 Let’s look at an MRI diagnostic system for example.
 Focus on user centered design, you say?
 Okay, exactly who is the user?

 Is it the technician who operates it every day?

 Is it Fred, the frightened, claustrophobic, sensitive-to-noise patient who’s already panicked because of his medical condition?